Olympics-Nigerian delegate is first hospitalised with COVID-19 -media | Health

 Olympics-Nigerian delegate is first hospitalised with COVID-19 -media

+Organisers have promised that the Games, starting on July 23 after being postponed from last year because of the pandemic, will be "safe and secure".
+The coronavirus has however infected increasing numbers of athletes and others involved with the Games, and authorities were on Friday trying to track down a Ugandan weightlifter who went missing from his training camp.

-A Nigerian delegate to the Olympics became the first visitor to the Tokyo Games admitted to hospital with COVID-19, broadcaster TV Asahi said on Friday, as Japan battles to stem rising local infections a week before the event.
+A Nigerian Olympic delegate became the first visitor to the Tokyo Games admitted to hospital with COVID-19, broadcaster TV Asahi said on Friday, as Japan battles to stem rising local infections a week before the showpiece event starts.

-The coronavirus has infected several athletes and others involved with the Games, which start on July 23, even as infections spread in Tokyo and experts warn worse may lie ahead.
-On Friday, top government spokesman Katsunobu Kato told a news conference that a Ugandan athlete had gone missing, with police and the team's host city, Izumisano in western Japan, mounting a search.
-Izumisano city authorities identified the missing athlete as Julius Ssekitoleko, 20, and public broadcaster NHK said he was a weightlifter.
-Reuters was not immediately able to reach the Ugandan delegation for comment.

-Although a state of emergency has been clamped on Tokyo for the pandemic, most measures to limit its spread are voluntary and many say they have grown weary of them.
-Organizers have promised that the Games, postponed from last year because of the pandemic, will be "safe and secure".

-They have imposed strict testing and limits on delegates' activities to try to soothe the concern of the Japanese public, many of whom wanted the Games canceled or postponed again.
+The coronavirus has however infected increasing numbers of athletes and others involved with the Games, and authorities were on Friday trying to track down a Ugandan weightlifter who went missing from his training camp.
+Tokyo is under a state of emergency for the duration of the event, and organisers have imposed strict testing and limits on delegates' activities to try to soothe the concern of the Japanese public, many of whom wanted the Games cancelled or postponed again.

+But most curbs to limit its spread in the host city - where infections hit a six-month high on Tudsday - are voluntary and many people say they have grown weary of them.
+Among the latest batch of high-profile competitors to pull of out due to COVID-19 was tennis player Alex de Minaur, ranked 15th in the world, who the Australian Olympic Committee said had tested positive prior to his departure for the Games.

+USA Basketball said Washington Wizards star Bradley Beal would also miss the Games after entering coronavirus protocols at a training camp in Las Vegas.
 FLEXIBILITY NEEDED

-International Olympic Committee President Thomas Bach said on Thursday there was "zero" risk of Games participants infecting Japanese with COVID-19, as infections hit a six-month high in the host city.
-However, a Japanese Olympic gold medalist turned chief of the Japan Sports Agency, Koji Murofushi, told Reuters on Friday that organizers needed flexibility and swift decision-making in reacting to the spread.
+International Olympic Committee President Thomas Bach said on Thursday there was "zero" risk of Games participants infecting Japanese with COVID-19.
+However, two-time Japanese Olympic medallist Koji Murofushi, now chief of a sports promotion body Japan Sports Agency, told Reuters on Friday that organisers needed flexibility and swift decision-making in reacting to the spread.

+Tokyo Governor Yuriko Koike told reporters that while many hoped children at least could see the Games in person, it would depend on the trend in infections.
+"OLYMPIC TRUCE"

-On Friday Bach visited Hiroshima, the first city to suffer an atomic bombing, to deliver what organizers have called a message of peace on the first day of an "Olympic Truce", an ancient tradition to cease hostilities during the Games.
+On Friday Bach visited Hiroshima, the city where the first wartime atomic bomb was dropped, to deliver what organisers have called a message of peace on the first day of an "Olympic Truce", an ancient tradition to cease hostilities during the Games.
 Bach laid a wreath at the Hiroshima Peace Memorial Park cenotaph and called the Games a "beacon of hope" for a peaceful future.

 But the visit has proved controversial, with some critics charging the IOC with using it as a publicity stunt and others worried about contagion.
 Although Japan has escaped the explosive outbreaks of other nations, it has more than 820,000 cases and about 15,000 deaths.
 Host city Tokyo had 1,308 new cases on Thursday and another 1,271 on Friday.

 The city's monitoring committee has warned that if the pace of contagion picked up as people move around and new infectious variants spread, the seven-day moving average could nearly double to 2,406 in four weeks.
 That would approach the highest level yet seen in the pandemic.
-Japan's fitful vaccination campaign has also sparked frustration among the local authorities handling most of it.
-The momentum gained after a slow start was soon blunted by supply shortages and just 31% of people have had at least one dose.
+Japan's fitful vaccination campaign has also sparked frustration among the local authorities handling most of it, with just 31% of people having had at least one dose.

+(Additional reporting by Antoni Slodkowski, Rocky Swift, Yui Pak, Kohei Miyazaki and Akiko Okamoto, Kiyoshi Takenaka, Elias Biryabarema; Editing by Clarence Fernandez, Peter Graff, John Stonestreet)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)